adster101/static.kcs/_pages/about.md

 order: 1
 ---

-KCS is a new up and coming business first established in December 2015.
+Covering Kent and London KCS is a new up and coming business first established in December 2015.

-Mainly focusing on [kitchens](/portfolio/kitchens) with great success to begin with we soon branched out into all areas of building and carpentry work from flooring and tiling to conservatories and extensions.
+Mainly focusing on kitchens with great success to begin with we soon branched out into all areas of building and carpentry work from conservatories and conversions to refurbs and extensions.

 We have and work with a good mixture of fully qualified tradesmen who are polite, punctual and precise.